Best Practices for Monitoring Kubernetes with Grafana

 • TestData DB

-As you create your dashboard, multiple data sources can be combined into one dashboard.
+Multiple data sources can be combined into one dashboard as you create your dashboard.
 Keep in mind that each of the panels is tethered to a specific data source.
-You have the ability to write queries against your data stores in order to provide visualizations of the metrics with the query editor.
-There are many visualization options that can be applied to each of your panels to create what is easier for you to utilize.
+With the query editor, you can write queries against your data stores to provide visualizations of the metrics.
+Many visualization options can be applied to each of your panels to create what is easier for you to utilize.

 Building Your Grafana Dashboard

-Building your dashboard in Grafana isn't difficult.
-The Grafana dashboard comes with panels and the default ones include Table, Heatmap, Graph, and Singlestat.
+Building your dashboard in Grafana isn't tricky.
+The Grafana dashboard has panels; the default ones include Table, Heatmap, Graph, and Singlestat.
 Of course, you can add panel plugins as well.
-These allow new data visualization for non-time series data as well as time-series data.
+These allow new data visualization for non-time series data and time-series data.

-Once the panels are added, they can be placed into rows and this is done by simply dragging and dropping to organize them.
+Once the panels are added, they can be placed into rows, and this is done by simply dragging and dropping them to organize them.
 Along with that, customization is available in a wide range of options.
-You can do whatever works best for you so that you can have your visualizations in an ideal format.
+You can do whatever works best for you to have your visualizations in an ideal format.

 A Few Tips To Keep in Mind

-KISS: Seriously, just keep it simple!
-If you add too much information to your dashboard it simply makes it harder to visualize and read.
+KISS: Seriously, keep it simple!
+Adding too much information to your dashboard will make it harder to visualize and read.
 Keep your panels limited.
-Perhaps a single metric is sufficient that allows you to display disk space or CPU memory.
-When all is said and done, you want to be able to easily understand what you are looking at.
+Perhaps a single metric is sufficient to display disk space or CPU memory.
+You want to understand what you are looking at easily.

-Keep It Consistent: Make all of your dashboards the same design to ensure that your metrics are simple to read and you don't have to learn the layout just because you're on a different dashboard.
+Keep It Consistent: Keep all your dashboards the same design to ensure that your metrics are simple to read and that you don't have to learn the layout just because you're on a different dashboard.
 This can be confusing and is not necessary.
 Instead, keep it all uniform for easier access and visibility.

-Add Tags: Tagging your dashboards ensures that you can easily organize and group them without added time to look for what you are trying to find.
-This is crucial for when your team starts creating them.
+Add Tags: Tagging your dashboards ensures you can easily organize and group them without spending extra time looking for what you are trying to find.
+This is crucial when your team starts creating them.

 Keep Your Audience in Mind: The development team will need a detailed dashboard with less aggregation and increased diagnostics for troubleshooting purposes.
 Management might be interested in an aggregated dashboard that shows a high-level picture of all the services and their SLA/SLI/SLO.
-Make sure your dashboards are configured to help your staff with their decision-making processes.
+Ensure your dashboards are configured to help your staff with decision-making.

 Setting up Kubernetes Monitoring using MetricFire

-To handle a production-level Kubernetes infrastructure can require a few hundred nodes and upwards of a few Mbps network traffic.
-Meaning you would need to scale out both Graphite and Grafana to handle the increasing load.
+A production-level Kubernetes infrastructure can require a few hundred nodes and upwards of a few Mbps of network traffic.
+Therefore, you must scale out both Graphite and Grafana to handle the increasing load.

 That’s where Hosted Graphite and Hosted Grafana come into the picture.
-It allows you to scale for long-term storage, as well as provides redundant storage of data without you having to go through the arduous process of setting up Graphite and Grafana.
+It allows you to scale for long-term storage and provides redundant data storage without you having to go through the arduous process of setting up Graphite and Grafana.

 Sign up for the MetricFire free trial here, and start building Kubernetes dashboards within a few minutes.